CEI-lab/ece3400-2017/docs/tutorials/Arduino/Arduino_Intro.md

   delay(1000);                       // wait for a second
 }
 ```
-* This program flashes the onbaord LED in 1 second (1000ms) intervals.
+* This program flashes the onboard LED in 1 second (1000ms) intervals.

 * Notice that LED_BUILTIN, OUTPUT, HIGH, LOW, and the functions digitalWrite(), delay(), and pinMode() are all specified in other libraries.
 Normally to include a new library you add include <library_name> in the beginning of your file.
 But since these are all standard the compiler automatically looks for them.
 * Libraries are saved as .h files, and the Arduino IDE cannot open these.
 If you are curious, download fx.
 AVRStudio to view them.
 (AVRStudio is a nice tool for doing more intricate programming of ATmegas by the way.)